Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Are There Any Commercial Skunk Foods?

 Yes, there are plenty of commercial foods for skunks.
-These commercial foods have to be ordered online directly from the manufacturer.
+However, these have to be ordered online directly from the manufacturer.

-They also make nutritional supplements and canned insects to provide protein for your skunk.
-However, if you can make the meals by yourself, it’s much more manageable.
+You can also get nutritional supplements and canned insects to provide protein for your skunk.
+That said, if you can make the meals by yourself, it’s much more manageable.

 What Are the Nutrition-Related Health Issues?

-A healthy skunk has an average lifespan of about 5 years as a pet and approximately 5-10 years while living in the wild.
-However, if the skunk is not getting the proper nutrients, they are prone to health conditions such as obesity.
-This mostly affects pet skunks who have little physical activity.
+A healthy skunk has an average lifespan of about 5 years as a pet and approximately 5–10 years while living in the wild.
+If the skunk is not getting the proper nutrients, they are prone to health conditions, such as obesity.
+This mostly affects pet skunks that have little physical activity.

 With weight issues, they could also get diabetes, kidney disease, and cancer, which affects their quality of life and shortens their life cycle.